 But let's forget that.

-Anyway, so during an interview, of course, it's on the alt-radical mainstream media outlet CNN, the Southern Poverty Law Center editor, some guy Ryan Lenz.
+Anyway, so during an interview, of course, it's on the alt-radical mainstream media outlet CNN, the Southern Poverty Law Center editor, some guy Ryan Lenz, he claimed that President-elect Trump's use of the term and hashtag drain the swamp is a dog whistle.

-Maybe he could work with Chris Matthews over at MSNBC.
+Maybe he could work with Chris Matthews over at MSNBC, intended as a subtle wink to white supremacists.

 These people are nuts if they believe that.

-He announced some very thorough specific things he was going to do by executive action.
+He announced some very thorough, specific things he was going to do by executive action.

-At Drain the Swamp, a Twitter hashtag that grew, exploded really after Trump came forward with the allegations it was a rigged election.
+And he referenced the phrase, he's going to drain the swamp at Drain the Swamp, a Twitter hashtag that grew, exploded really after Trump came forward with the allegations it was a rigged election.

 It was spread specifically among people spreading the drain the swamp hashtag or avowed racist.

-It's like all this talk about the alt right.
+It's like all this talk about the alt-right.

 I'll get into this tonight.

-I'm going to debate Rosie Gray from Buzzfeed over this.
+I'm going to debate Rosie Gray from BuzzFeed over this.

 That ought to be fun.

-Um so we're only taking calls from those that need help.
+So we're only taking calls from those that need help.

 What's up, Joey?